 In his second method, he began with the assumption that the energy of the ensemble would be constant.
-This could be written $\sum{i} 1/2mv_i^2$ is constant.
-Factoring out the constant terms, it follows that $\sum{i} v_i^2$ is a constant .
-From this he had reasoned that the average speed, $\sum{i} |v_i|$ , would also have to be constant.
+This could be written as ${}^{\prime\prime}E_i$ 1/2 mv_i^2 is constant.
+Factoring out the constant terms, it follows that ${}^{\prime\prime}E_i$ v_i^2 is a constant.
+From this he had reasoned that the average speed, ${}^{\prime\prime}E_i$ $abs(v_i)$, would also have to be constant.
 He now saw the error in that mathematics as well.
 It is not hard to show that if the former sum (corresponding to energy) is constant then the latter sum (corresponding to speed) is maximal under the uniform initial conditions.
-As the speeds diverge, the average speed decreases just as he "observed".
-For a fixed energy, the maximum average speed would be attained when all the speeds were the same as they were in the initial state.
-From then on, more particles would slow down than would speed up.
+As the speeds of the particles diverge, the average speed decreases just as he "observed".
+For a fixed energy, the maximum average speed would be attained when all the speeds were the same - as they were in the initial state.
+As the system evolves from that initial state, more particles would slow down than would speed up.

-Although both these bugs were now obvious to Harry and he felt that they were "embarrassing errors for a physics teacher to make", this confusion between the vector and scalar averages was lurking in the background of his thinking.
-Once brought to light, it could readily be dispensed with through standard high school algebra.
+Although both these bugs were now obvious to Harry and he felt that they were "embarrassing errors for a physics teacher to make", this confusion between the different kinds of averages was still lurking in the background of his thinking.
+Once brought to light, it could in principle be readily dispensed with through standard high school algebra.
 However, the standard mathematical formalism did not cue Harry into seeing his errors.
-His confusion was brought to the surface (and led to increased understanding) through constructing and immersing himself in the Gas-in-a-Box model.
+His confusion was brought to the surface, leading to his understanding, through constructing and immersing himself in the Gas-in-a-Box model.
 In working with the model, it was natural for him to ask questions about the large ensemble and to get experimental and visual feedback.
 This also enabled Harry to move back and forth between different conceptual levels, the level of the whole ensemble, the gas, and the level of individual molecules.

 Harry was now satisfied that the average speed of the ensemble would indeed decrease from its initial uniform average.
 The above reasoning relieved his concerns about how such an asymmetric ensemble could be stable.
 But it had answered his question only at the level of the ensemble.
 What was going on at the level of individual collisions?
 Why were collisions more likely to lead to slow particles than fast ones?
-This led him to conduct further investigations into the connection between the micro- and macro- views of the particle ensemble.
+This led him to conduct further investigations into the connection between the micro- and macro-views of the particle ensemble.